 Olivia has recently received her Bachelor of Arts in English Literature and has currently begun an After-Degree in Elementary Education.
 She is ecstatic for this upcoming dance season to learn and grow with her students in an environment she herself grew up in and holds close to her heart!

-Miss Alyssa is in her third year of the Recreation Sport and Tourism program at the University of Alberta and plans to spend her days as a university graduate program planning on cruise ships.
+Miss Alyssa is in her fourth year of the Recreation Sport and Tourism program at the University of Alberta and plans to spend her days as a university graduate program planning on cruise ships.
 Miss Alyssa is eager to begin this dance season and meet all her wonderful students!